Kkies/Prediciting_Rain/README.md

 ## Conclusion

-Based on our analysis, we can recommend including a predictive feature in residential irrigation systems.
-Our model could reduce ~80% of wasted water from watering before it rains.
+Based on the analysis, I can recommend including a predictive feature in residential irrigation systems.
+This model could reduce ~80% of wasted water from watering before it rains.
 It would be better to market the product toward conservation/environment focused consumers.
 The model would only save consumers ~$150 annually.
 Conequently, I believe the water conservation would be a bigger draw for customers rather than the financial benefits.

 Finally, I recommend approaching city officials to make rain prediction required on all irrigation systems.
 This would increase the impact of water conservation and benefit cities as whole.

 ## Future Steps

-Some additional steps that we would like to explore are as follows:
+Some additional steps that I would like to explore are as follows:
 - Address precision issue
 - Build model for residential use
 - Predict farther in the future
 - Utilize ‘neighboring’ predictions in a pseudo voting classifier model

+### Slide Deck
 https://docs.google.com/presentation/d/1jgoE_f_vWHqZwIAOyOTzPJ_BgS-FQCaEOjs7TIGPGzE/edit?usp=sharing